RunestoneInteractive/webfundamentals/_sources/CSS/layoutattributes.rst

       <li>Those that know how to count in binary.</li>
       <li>Those that do not know how to count in binary</li>
       </ol>
-      When you have stopped laughing, add a CSS rule that changes the display property for the ``li`` element and sets its value to ``inline``. </p>
+      <p>When you have stopped laughing, add a CSS rule that changes the display
+      property for the ``li`` element and sets its value to ``inline``. </p>
    </body>
    </html>